Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And you just reminded me, there's another thing that I heard from one of these lawyers, which is that, you know, basically they get, for the people that are in the hole, so to speak, they get no private time with their client whatsoever.

-Yeah, it's uh it's rare.
+Yeah, it's rare.

-So what happens is, and I used to do this, and I'll give you an example of uh when I was a federal public defender, I actually represented an individual charged with terrorism crimes.
+So what happens is, and I used to do this, and I'll give you an example of when I was a federal public defender, I actually represented an individual charged with terrorism crimes.

-And that person was rightfully so held in segregation or solitary confinement because he was not only a threat to others, but the other inmates would threaten him.
+And that person was, rightfully so, held in segregation or solitary confinement because he was not only a threat to others, but the other inmates would threaten him.

-And the only way to go see them is to schedule an appointment through your through me, and I would go in there and they would put me on one side of the plexiglass in the solitary confinement cell and my client on the other.
+And the only way to go see them is to schedule an appointment through me, and I would go in there and they would put me on one side of the plexiglass in the solitary confinement cell and my client on the other.

 And then we would have a conversation with the prison guards around the outside, locked in this room.

-And then you'd be finished with your conversation, you'd ask for your client to be taken back to a cell.
+You'd ask for your client to be taken back to a cell.

-And unfortunately what happened to me in this incident is the prison guards forgot I was there and I kept ringing the bell and I got stuck in solitary confinement for three hours.
+And unfortunately, what happened to me in this incident is the prison guards forgot I was there and I kept ringing the bell and I got stuck in solitary confinement for three hours.

 Yeah, so you're saying, you know, it was uncomfortable for three hours.